|

 shoes of a manual labourer could do damage to a Human head if stamped

-hadn't wanted a show of defiance to turn into a running battle in the
+he really hadn’t wanted a show of defiance to turn into a running

-when the authorities did.
-He looked up and saw the hover cars descending,
+did.
+He looked up and saw the hover cars descending, loudhailers calling

-the handle end of a whip.
-As he fell, more stars than even he wanted to
+of a whip.
+As he fell, more stars than even he wanted to see floating

-see floating in front of his eyes, he realised it was a Calcadian, lashing
+in front of his eyes, he realised it was a Calcadian, lashing out at any

-didn't know in the fibre of his body that time was passing.
-And the fibre
+in the fibre of his body that time was passing.
+And the fibre of his body

-of his body was feeling pretty beat up about it.
-Of course his body mended
+was feeling pretty beat up about it.
+Of course his body mended rather

 afterwards.

-boot in while he was unconscious.
-Seeing as he had no bruises to show
+had put the boot in while he was unconscious.
+Since he had no bruises

-"Hello," a voice said.
-One he thought seemed familiar as his
+“Hello,” a voice said - one he thought seemed familiar as

-head cleared and he looked about.
-"Would you like to tell me who
+his head cleared and he looked about.
+“Would you like to tell me

-you are?
-Because I've got rather a vested interest in knowing."
+who you are?
+I’ve got rather a vested interest in knowing.”

 Well, obviously not.
 This must be Calvav Vahle.

-"I wish I had now."
+“I wish I had, now.”
 Too much of it came back all at once.
-"Tell

 "Certainly not, I'm a pacifist," he said.